Search News Posts

 5. Describe how neural networks develop habits (“what fires together wires together”).

-6. Describe how mirror neurons work in the client therapist dyad.
+6. Describe how mirror neurons work.

 7. Apply evidence based mindfulness exercises and understand the neuroscience supporting mindfulness.